serverless/blog/posts/2017-10-27-ajay-nair-good-citizen-event-driven-world-emit-2017.md

 ---
-title: Ajay Nair - being a good citizen in an event driven world
+title: Ajay Nair - being a good citizen in an event-driven world
 description: We're posting the full videos and transcripts from Emit 2017!
 Here's Ajay from AWS on being a good citizen in an event-driven world.
 date: 2017-10-27
 layout: Post